-The AIJ Journal of Technology and Design contains information on architectural technology recently developed in Japan and selected by the Editorial Committee on AIJ Journal of Technology and Design
+AIJ Journal of Technology and Design contains information on architectural technology recently developed in Japan and selected by the Editorial Committee on AIJ Journal of Technology and Design.

 AIJ publishes technical standards, specifications for designing and constructing professions, results of the Research Committees’ studies, terminology dictionaries, textbooks for school, slides, videotapes, and even books for the public.?

 AIJ Home Page

 A: The Grand Prize of Architectural Institute of Japan

 (2) The Prize of Architectural Institute of Japan for Design

 (3) The Prize of Architectural Institute of Japan for Engineering